pulumi/docs/content/blog/kubecon-na-2024-roundup/index.md

     - conferences
 ---

-Pulumi is excited to be at KubeCon North America this week, the premier event for all things Kubernetes and cloud-native.
-Kubecon is the gathering place for developers, enterprises, and cloud native experts to meet and further the education and advancement of Kubernetes and cloud native computing.
-At Pulumi, we have a strong commitment to Kubernetes and continue to support the ecosystem with infrastructure management solutions that empower teams to automate, secure, and manage Kubernetes at scale.
+Pulumi is excited to be at KubeCon North America this week, the premier event for all things Kubernetes and cloud-native (*come visit us at booth R1*).
+KubeCon is the gathering place for developers, enterprises, and cloud native experts to meet and further the education and advancement of Kubernetes and cloud native computing.
+At Pulumi, we are strongly committed to Kubernetes and continue to support the ecosystem with infrastructure management solutions that empower teams to automate, secure, and manage Kubernetes at scale.

-In this post, we’ll share some of the updates and improvements we've rolled out recently to better serve Kubernetes users.
+We've launched several new and improved capabilities recently to serve Kubernetes users and to make it easier than ever to automate, secure, manage, and scale clusters and workloads.

 ## Recent Pulumi Kubernetes Updates

 ### Pulumi Kubernetes Operator 2.0